nexo-dev29/CementMixerASA/README.md

 ## 📋 Usage

 1. Unlock engram(s) at **level 65**.
 2. Build the **Stone Hammer** to generate gravel.
-3. Connect the **Cement Mixer** to water (via pipes or irrigation).
-4. Load with gravel (and gasoline if required).
+3. Load the cement mixer with gravel and gasoline.
-5. Power on and watch cementing paste flow.
+4. Power on and watch the cementing paste flow.

 ## 🐞 Reporting Issues